-For the main task, use the BPR loss function\cite{rendle2009bpr} to optimize the model:
+For the main task, the BPR loss function\cite{rendle2009bpr} is used to optimize the model:

-where $I(u)$ is the set of items purchased by user $u$, $\theta $ is the model parameters, $\lambda $ is regularization coefficient.
-In each training process, a randomly selected positive sample item $i$ purchased by user $u$ and a undetected item $j$ form a triple for training optimization. ${\hat r_{u,i}}$ is the recommendation prediction between $u$ and $i$, which is calculated by the representation of user and item:
+where $I(u)$ is the set of items that are purchased by user $u$, $\theta $ is the model parameter, and $\lambda $ is the regularization coefficient.
+In each training process, a randomly selected positive sample item $i$ that is purchased by user $u$ and an undetected item $j$ form a triple for training optimization. ${\hat r_{u,i}}$ is the recommendation prediction between $u$ and $i$, which is calculated based on the representation of the user and item:

-In summary, the auxiliary tasks 1 and 2 are jointly trained with the main task to optimize the model:
+In summary, auxiliary tasks 1 and 2 are jointly trained with the main task to optimize the model:

 where ${\beta _1}$ and ${\beta _2}$ are the coefficients of auxiliary task 1 and auxiliary task 2, respectively.
-Algorithm 1 illustrates the main steps that are applied to optimize the framework.
+Algorithm 1 describes the main steps that are applied to optimize the framework.